aminrahimian/opioid-sci/README.md

 * Exploratory maps are generated from the R scrpit "pa_ood_2018_2019_figures"
 * The confidence interval plots and scatter plot matrix are generated from the r-script "coefficient_plot_for_models".
 The script also entails the regression tables.

+## data availability statement
+Mortality data was obtained from the National Center for Health Statistics (NCHS).
+Due to confidentiality concerns, this data set is not publicly accessible, but can be requested from NCHS at https://www.cdc.gov/nchs/nvss/nvss-restricted-data.htm.
+The clinical covariates were sourced from the IQVIA Xponent database, which is also not publicly available.
+Access can be requested through IQVIA at https://www.iqvia.com/insights/the-iqvia-institute/available-iqvia-data.
+Data on illicit fentanyl-related drugs were obtained from the National Forensic Laboratory Information System (NFLIS) and can be accessed at https://www.nflis.deadiversion.usdoj.gov.
+The social determinants of health (SDOH) covariates are available from the Agency for Healthcare Research and Quality (AHRQ) at https://www.ahrq.gov/sdoh/data-analytics/sdoh-data.html.
+The Social Connectedness Index data can be accessed through the Facebook Data for Good tools at https://dataforgood.facebook.com/dfg/tools/social-connectedness-index.